Residual (numerical analysis): Residual of the approximation of a function

 In these cases, the initial equation is considered as well-posed; and the residual can be considered as a measure of deviation of the approximation from the exact solution.

 Use of residuals

 When one does not know the exact solution, one may look for the approximation with small residual.

 Residuals appear in many areas in mathematics, including iterative solvers such as the generalized minimal residual method, which seeks solutions to equations by systematically minimizing the residual.
+In physics-informed neural networks, an additional term is included in the loss function consisting of the residual of the PDE.